ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/taxii/taxii_2.1.rst

 Path Parameters
 ---------------

-The examples in the `"Example Requests and Responses" <#example-requests-and-responses>`_ section use the following path parameters to represent the different components of the ThreatConnect TAXII 2.1 server URL:
+The examples in the `"Example Requests and Responses" <#id3>`_ section use the following path parameters to represent the different components of the ThreatConnect TAXII 2.1 server URL:

 - ``{baseUrl}``: The base URL of your ThreatConnect instance (e.g., ``https://companyabc.threatconnect.com``), followed by ``/api``.
 - ``{taxiiServicePath}``: